-Before you know how to make a right decision, you need to know the elements which can support your decision in every sphere of your life, especially your career.
+Before you know how to make the right decision, you need to know the elements which can support your decision in every sphere of your life, especially your career.
 There are certain things.
-If you do these things right, the chances of making a right decision the first time would be much easier.
+If you do these things right, the chances of making the right decision the first time would be much easier.

 Types of Right Decisions

 Right Decisions can be of many types.
-We will categorize decisions so that you can understand where you can make a right decision.
+We will categorize decisions so that you can understand where you can make the right decision.

 Long term/Short Term

-There are decisions which are made now but have long-term effect and few do have short-term effect.
-So, if you’re currently making the right decision and if it has long-term effect on your career, think twice as much as you would do in case of a decision having short-term effect.
+There are decisions that are made now but have a long-term effect and few do have a short-term effect.
+So, if you’re currently making the right decision and if it has a long-term effect on your career, think twice as much as you would do in case of a decision having a short-term effect.
 For example, if you think you’re smarter than your employer and decide to show him, think before doing this.
 Because it may have a long-term impact on your career.
 That’s why author Robert Greene mentioned in his book “The 48 Laws of Power” – “Never outshine the master.”

-Few right decisions are made for expanding the company and few decisions are made to contact the company.
+Few decisions are made to contact the company.
 Now, you need to decide which types of decisions are you making?
 Is it a decision to step back or is it a decision to grow ahead?
-Accordingly, you will set up your right decision making constraints and take a final call.
+Accordingly, you will set up your right decision-making constraints and take a final call.

-These are the basic types of right decision you make in your career and business on the everyday basis.
-As you go on expanding your business and career, you would face many decisions like negotiating a deal, increasing the overall investment in training and development, stop production of certain products.
-But if you see the above types each of the right decision you will make will ultimately fall into these six categories – Long term, short term, people, money, contraction and expansion.
-Understand them well and you will make a right decision the first time.
+These are the basic types of the right decision you make in your career and business on an everyday basis.
+As you go on expanding your business and career, you would face many decisions like negotiating a deal, increasing the overall investment in training and development, stop the production of certain products.
+But if you see the above types each of the right decision you will make will ultimately fall into these six categories – Long term, short term, people, money, contraction, and expansion.
+Understand them well and you will make the right decision the first time.

 There is no all-size-fits formula for every decision.
 No. But there is something that you can use.
-We will discuss about a framework which will help you make a right decision, especially in cases where the impacts are biggest for the company and career.
+We will discuss a framework that will help you make the right decision, especially in cases where the impacts are biggest for the company and career.

 Let’s look at the framework.
 We will call it – “Yes/No Framework.”

 What exactly you’re looking for?
-Why are you compelled to make a right decision?
-There should be an outcome which you’re visualizing right now.
+Why are you compelled to make the right decision?
+There should be an outcome that you’re visualizing right now.
 What is it?
 Write that outcome down on the paper right away.
-Now ask yourself – “If I make a right decision, will it provide me this outcome at the end (provided all things work as per plan)?”
+Now ask yourself – “If I make the right decision, will it provide me this outcome at the end (provided all things work as per plan)?”
 If your answer is yes, go ahead and go to the next step.
 If your answer is no, spend some more time on clarifying the outcome.

 If you said yes to the question in the previous step, you will ask yourself this question – “What need/s to happen before the outcome?”
-For example, if your outcome is to increase sales for the next quarter, here what need to happen before outcome –
+For example, if your outcome is to increase sales for the next quarter, here what needs to happen before the outcome –